-Are you feeling pangs of entrepreneurial loneliness in your business?
+Are you feeling the pangs of entrepreneurial loneliness in your business?

 We’ve all heard the saying, “It’s lonely at the top”.

-That statement makes us think of high-level CEOs working 80+ hours a week, late into the night, in a brick and mortar company.
+That statement typically brings to mind images of high-level CEOs working 80+ hours a week, late into the night, in a brick and mortar company.

 For entrepreneurial CEOs running our businesses virtually, it feels similar, yet different.

 We started our online business to create our own hours, work from anywhere in the world (our home office), and make a living from our passions.